This guide is intended to help you conduct research for your term paper proposal and final draft.

 Academic articles can be found by searching article databases.
 Each database contains records describing articles published in every issue of an array of academic journals.
 You can search by topic and find articles that match your search terms.

 Start your search for news coverage related articles in the following databases.
-Use the Where can I get this? link to find available full text if not included within the database.
+Use the Get@SFU link to find available full text if not included within the database.

 - Communication & Mass Media Complete

 Indexing & abstracts for over 550 journals in the fields of communication and mass media studies